Frankel (horse): Sussex Stakes

 The Sussex Stakes was billed as "The Duel on the Downs" and was viewed by many as the most eagerly awaited confrontation in years.
 Frankel scored a five-length victory over the world's top-rated older miler and five-time consecutive Group 1 winner Canford Cliffs on 27 July at Goodwood.
 In a moderately run and tactical affair, Frankel made all the running to beat the horse who had accounted for three-time Breeders' Cup Mile winner Goldikova in his previous race.
 Canford Cliffs was found to have a shadow on his pastern, which could cause serious damage if exacerbated.
-Thus, he was retired on veterinary advice directly after the race.
+Thus, he was retired on veterinary advice directly after the race and would become a breeding stallion.

 Frankel received many accolades following his victory.
-His trainer Sir Henry Cecil said: "I think it's a facetious thing to say, but he's the best I've ever seen.
+His trainer said: "I think it's a facetious thing to say, but he's the best I've ever seen.
 I suppose the only ones I could compare would be Shergar and Blushing Groom at his best.
 I can't go back to the days of Tudor Minstrel and match races, but he's the best in my lifetime."
 During the interview Cecil also said that he had expected the colt to win easily, despite having ample respect for his horse's rival Canford Cliffs.

 After the victory, the British Horseracing Authority raised Frankel's official rating from 130 (tied with Australian horse Black Caviar) to 135, making him officially the best racehorse in the world.

 Following Frankel's win, rumours abounded that Cecil would aim him at the Juddmonte International Stakes at York in mid-August.
 The race, over a mile and a quarter, would be the first time Frankel would contest a race over that distance.
 However, after consideration with owner Prince Khalid Abdulla, Cecil announced the following day that the colt would have only one more race in 2011, in the Queen Elizabeth II Stakes at Ascot's inaugural QIPCO British Champions Day on 15 October.